 When I organize interviews, I first thank the person for agreeing to talk with me.
-Then I ask them what time is best for contacting them; keep in mind time differences if your client is in another time zone.
-As the requester, you should be flexible and work within your interviewee's schedule as much as possible.
+Then I ask them what time is best to contact them; keep in mind time differences if your client is in another time zone.
+As the requester, you should be flexible and work within your interviewee’s schedule as much as possible.

 When the time is set, I send them an appointment request through my calendar so they can reserve the time on their calendar as well.
 Giving them a calendar reminder is more effective than relying on their memory alone, and you’re less likely to meet with a “Oh my, I forgot about this interview!
 Can we reschedule?” when you call.

 Have your questions already prepared in front of you (I use a particular Evernote notebook for this purpose) when you call so you’re ready to get started right away.